F2F

 By the end of this course, students should be able to:

-- Recognise, as Simone clearly stated, that her body-of-writings goes beyond the trail-blazing best-seller The Second Sex.
+- Recognise, as Simone often reiterated, that her body-of-writings extends beyond the trail-blazing best-seller The Second Sex.